 So, Just Who is the English Bulldog?

-Despite being the poster child for bad breeding practices, and despite his sad history as an aggressive bait dog for blood sports, the English Bulldog currently sits as the 4th most popular dog in the United States, according to the American Kennel Club (AKC).
+Sadly he is the poster child for bad breeding practices.
+And despite his sad history as an aggressive bait dog for blood sports, the English Bulldog is the 4th most popular dog in the US.

 What Was the English Bulldog Bred For?

-The English Bulldog, renowned for his muscular frame, large head, and massive jaws, started as a hunting and guarding dog and was bred for the cruel practice of bull-baiting beginning in the 1500’s.
+The English Bulldog is renowned for his muscular frame, large head, and massive jaws.
+He started as a hunting and guarding dog and was bred for the cruel practice of bull-baiting beginning in the 1500’s.

-Bull-baiting was a blood sport where people would bet money on whether or not the Bulldog would be able to pin the Bull down by his nose and hold him on the ground for a certain period of time.
+Bull-baiting was a blood sport where people would bet money on whether or not the Bulldog would be able to bring the Bull down.
+Pinning him by his nose and hold him on the ground for a certain period of time.

 As you can imagine, many Bulldogs were horrifically killed or maimed during these events.